 - In a large resealable plastic bag, combine flour and remaining salt and pepper.
 Add eggplant, a few slices at a time, and shake to coat.
 In the same skillet, cook eggplant in remaining oil for 2-3 minutes on each side or until golden brown.

-- Split each loaf of focaccia in half.
+- Split each loaf of focaccia in half lengthwise.
 Spread reserved olive mixture over each focaccia bottom; top with eggplant, mushroom mixture, tomatoes and cheeses.

 - Place on a baking sheet.
 Broil 2-3 in. from the heat for 2-4 minutes or until cheese is melted.
 Replace focaccia tops.
 Cut each loaf into six wedges.
 Yield: 18 servings.